Skip to Content

 In summer 2023, the Landmarks Preservation Commission approved Spitzer Enterprises’ application to demolish a postwar rental at 985 Fifth Avenue and replace it with a new 19-story, 26-unit condominium with a graceful limestone facade and setbacks reminiscent of prewar Upper East Side architecture.

 A Landmarks presentation mentioned amenities like a package room, library, game room, lounge, and private garden.
 However, the greatest perk of all may be its Upper East Side address down the street from the Metropolitan Museum of Art and Museum Mile.
 It will also be situated near Central Park and Madison Avenue designer flagships.
-Demolition permits for the previous building were recently filed.
+Demolition permits for the previous building were filed in January 2024.

 Developed by Douglas Development